Blog Layout

 So, what can you do to protect your payroll process?

 It is very important to ensure that your payroll administrator has the appropriate skills, qualifications and training to process your payroll correctly.
-(Previously on this blog, I shared tips on checking if a payroll service provider is properly qualified).
 You also need to make sure that your processes comply with relevant legal, tax and statutory requirements.

 The IT systems you use for payroll should be kept up to date and access to systems should be limited to authorised individuals only.
 Regular backups should be taken and you need to be confident that you can restore from these backups if you need to.